 The Hong Kong economy is one of the strongest in the region and in the world.
 Its banking and financial sectors give way to the rising living standards.
 That is why the Hong Kong population can afford to hire domestic workers.

-OFWs suffer abuses, poor working conditions and other problems due to lack of information about or courage to assert their rights.
+OFWs in Hong Kong suffer abuses, poor working conditions and other problems due to lack of information about or courage to assert their rights.

 Professionals and other workers may apply under the General Employment Policy or GEP.
 You must possess special skills, knowledge or experience of value to or not readily available in Hong Kong.
 This requires a confirmed offer to work from an employer.
 Read here to look for more jobs at the POEA website.